Behaviour at OIS and other Policies

-The Oeiras International School (OIS) Code of Conduct sets the standard by which members of the OIS community interact with each other, and is based on the concepts of respect and dignity.
+The Oeiras International School (OIS) Behaviour Policy sets the standard by which members of the OIS community interact with each other, and is based on the concepts of respect and dignity.

-Moreover, this Code is based on the development of attributes in the International Baccalaureate (IB) learner profile.
+In essence it includes the development of the International Baccalaureate (IB) learner profile attributes.
 The values and attitudes of the school are significant in shaping the future of its young people.

-In a school that has a commitment to the values inherent in the IB learner profile, the values seen in the school’s Code of Conduct will be clear in classroom and assessment practices, and in the daily life, management and leadership of the school.
+In a school that has a commitment to the values inherent in the IB learner profile, the way we engage with each other will be clear in classroom and assessment practices, and in the daily life, management and leadership of the school.

-Our Code sets the context for a safe and productive learning environment by outlining expected behaviour in a caring school.
+Our Behaviour Policy sets the context for a safe and productive learning environment by outlining expected behaviour in a caring school.

 The IB Learner Profile